Dj hire prices guide

 • Airport pickups

-The DJ's status also impacts their fee.
-Warm-up DJs start around £50.
-Headline DJs can cost up to £15,000.
+The DJ's profile also impacts their fee.
+Warm-up DJs start around £50 while headline DJs can cost up to £15,000.

-4) Is it a one off gig or a DJ residency?
+4) One off gig or a DJ residency?

 5) How well known is the DJ?

-The DJ's popularity directly affects the hire cost.
-Celebrity DJs like Calvin Harris cost £200k plus.
-That's the price for global names and major music producers.
-Most of us can't afford such fees!
+The DJ's profile and reputation will directly affect the cost.
+Celebrity DJs like Calvin Harris command £200k or more per set - that's the reality for global names and major music producers.
+For most events that's not the budget!

 • Local DJs